Matthew White (journalist): News and current affairs

 Since arriving at Seven, White presented sport on Sydney's weeknight edition of Seven News, from mid-2004 until mid-2008.

 On 13 August 2007, White joined Melissa Doyle as host of Sunrise filling in for David Koch.
 He filled in as co-host of Sunrise over the summer period, while David Koch was on holidays.
 White co-hosted alongside Melissa Doyle and Kylie Gillies.
 Additionally he presented weekend editions of Seven News in Sydney over the 2007/08 Christmas/New Year period.

 On 30 September 2008, the Seven Network announced that White would replace Anna Coren as the presenter of the East Coast edition of Today Tonight.
 This meant he had to leave his regular position as sport presenter on Seven News, although he continued with his Supercars commitments.
 In November 2012, White resigned as presenter of Today Tonight after four years to pursue other roles at the Seven Network.
 In August 2013, White was appointed presenter of Seven Afternoon News with Melissa Doyle.

 In 2009, White was a competitor on Dancing with the Stars while continuing his position at Today Tonight.
 He finished in second position.
 White hosted Carols in the Domain in 2012 with Natalie Barr and in 2013 with Melissa Doyle.

-Return to Ten
+Return to 10

 In July 2014, White returned to Network 10 after spending a decade with the Seven Network.
 He covered the 2014 Commonwealth Games for Ten.

-Following Ten winning the shared broadcast rights with Fox Sports to Supercars in 2015, White became a host of the network's coverage alongside Mark Webber and Aaron Noonan, as well as their Formula One coverage, replacing Greg Rust.
-White also hosts a revived version of the motorsports panel show RPM.
-He also hosts Wallabies Rugby Union matches on Ten.
+Following Ten winning the shared broadcast rights with Fox Sports to Supercars in 2015, White became a host of the network's coverage alongside Mark Webber and Aaron Noonan, as well as its Formula One coverage, replacing Greg Rust.
+White also hosted a revived version of the motorsports panel show RPM.
+He also hosted Wallabies Rugby Union matches on 10.

-White also is an occasional co-host on The Project.
+White was an occasional co-host on The Project.
 In May 2018, White was appointed Head of Sport at Network 10, replacing David Barham.

-In May 2020, it was announced that White had been made redundant from Network 10 due to a series of cutbacks by the network.
+In May 2020 White was made redundant from Network 10 due to a series of cutbacks by the network.

+Radio

+White hosted Mornings with Matt White on the Sports Entertainment Network from 2021 until 2025.

+Return to Seven

+In January 2026, it was announced that White would return to the Seven Network as the weekend sports presenter on 7 News Sydney, and to anchor its 2026 Rugby League World Cup coverage which the network has the broadcasting rights to.
+He will also appear on the network's rugby league analysis show The Agenda Setters: Rugby League.